-When traveling to Spain for the annual March and April holiday of Semana Santa, or Holy Week, choosing which city you want to visit really comes down to which type of cultural experience you'd like to enjoy on your trip.
+When traveling to Spain in the springtime for Semana Santa, or Holy Week, choosing which city you want to visit really comes down to which type of cultural experience you'd like to enjoy on your trip.

-While Seville is one of the most popular and extravagant cities to enjoy the week-long festivities, Zamora hosts a devout and traditional ceremony honoring the Passion of Jesus Christ and Toledo offers a modern twist to the festivities close to the bustling city of Madrid.
+While Seville is one of the most popular and extravagant cities to enjoy the week-long festivities, other lesser-known destinations like Zamora host devout and traditional ceremonies honoring the Passion of Jesus Christ, and popular Toledo offers a modern twist to the festivities close to the bustling city of Madrid.

-Semana Santa is a big event in Andalusia, and the focal point of Semana Santa in Andalusia is in Seville.
+Semana Santa is a big deal in Andalusia, and the focal point of Holy Week here in the south is the regional capital, Seville.
 It is the extravagant elegance of the processions here that have made Spain's Semana Santa celebrations famous throughout the world.
-However, not far behind Seville is Malaga, another city well worth checking out.
+However, not far behind Seville is Malaga, another city with processions worth checking out.

-If you've already been to one of these two cities during Semana Santa, or if you'd like something a little less crowded, any big city in Andalusia will have something to see, and each city in Andalusia has a different mood to its celebrations.
-For example, in Córdoba Semana Santa is especially serious while in Jaen there is a strong folk influence.
-Read more on the various styles of Semana Santa in Andalusia, Spain.
+If you've already been to one of these two cities during Semana Santa, or if you'd like something a little less crowded, any large city in Andalusia will have something to see, and the celebrations offer a different vibe in each place.
+For example, in Córdoba, Semana Santa is especially serious, while in Jaén there is a strong folk influence.
+Read more on the various styles of Semana Santa in cities throughout Andalusia.

-Semana Santa starts a little later in Andalusia than in other provinces, beginning on the Sunday before Easter Sunday (Domingo de la Resurreccion) itself.
-Other regions normally begin two days earlier, on Friday (Viernes de Dolores).Continue to 3 of 10 below.
+Semana Santa starts a little later in Andalusia than in other provinces, beginning on Palm Sunday (Domingo de Ramos: April 14, 2019), which is the Sunday before Easter itself (April 21, 2019).
+Other regions normally begin two days earlier, on Friday (Viernes de Dolores: April 19, 2019).

 Semana Santa in Seville

-In Seville, Semana Santa starts on Sunday with the Domingo de Ramos processions from various churches around the city to Seville Cathedral.
-There are between seven and nine of these each day between Sunday and Jueves Santos on Thursday.
-Processions all start at their respective churches at around 1 p.m. and arrive at the cathedral throughout the day until 3 the following morning.
+In Seville, the first of the week's 58 pasos take place on Palm Sunday, with the Domingo de Ramos processions from various churches and religious organizations making their way around the city en route to the cathedral.
+There are between seven and nine of these each day between Palm Sunday and Holy Thursday (Jueves Santo).
+Processions all start at their respective churches in the afternoon and arrive at the cathedral throughout the day, often lasting well into the early morning hours.

-On Viernes Santo, Friday, shortly after midnight, another wave of processions begin.
-They start arriving at the cathedral at about 5 a.m., but some of them don't arrive until 2 p.m. on Friday afternoon.
-Proceedings return to normal in the afternoon, with processions leaving at about 3 p.m. and continuing until about 3 a.m.
+On Good Friday (Viernes Santo) shortly after midnight, another wave of processions begins.
+These start arriving at the cathedral at about 5 a.m., but some of them don't arrive until 2 p.m. on Friday afternoon.
+Proceedings return to normal in the afternoon, with processions starting in the afternoon and continuing until nearly dawn.

 Semana Santa in Malaga

-While in Malaga and Seville there are numerous processions made up of just one or two floats (each procession pertaining to a single church), in Castilla-Leon there are far fewer processions, but each one has up to 11 floats.
-This means that the activity is more concentrated, and with most activities taking place in the evening, you are free to spend your days elsewhere.
+While Malaga and Seville feature numerous processions made up of just one or two floats (each procession pertaining to a single church or religious group), in Castilla y León, there are far fewer processions.
+However, each one can have up to 11 floats.
+This means that the activity is more concentrated, and with most activities taking place in the evening, you are free to spend your days sightseeing and playing tourist.

-There are six principal cities in Castilla-Leon, each of which does Semana Santa in a similar way.
-These cities, in order of importance during Semana Santa, are Zamora, Valladolid, Leon, Salamanca, Segovia, and Avila.
-Note that Leon, Salamanca, Segovia, and Avila are the more touristy cities, but Zamora and Valladolid are the more famous cities with regards to Semana Santa.
+There are six main cities in Castilla y León, each of which does Semana Santa in a similar way with its own unique vibe.
+León, Salamanca, Segovia, and Avila are more popular among tourists, but lesser-known Zamora and Valladolid are the more famous with regards to Semana Santa.

 Semana Santa in Zamora

-Zamora is the smallest of the six Castilla y Leon cities but is the most famous when it comes to Semana Santa.
-Though there are more processions in Leon and Valladolid, they are not as old as those of Zamora, and Zamora's floats (called pasos) are designed by famous artists.
+Despite being the smallest of Castilla y León's six major cities, Zamora is the most famous when it comes to Semana Santa.
+Though there are more processions in León and Valladolid, they are not as old as those of Zamora, and Zamora's floats are designed by famous artists.

-Zamora's Semana Santa begins with one procession a day from the Viernes de Dolores (the first Friday) until the first Sunday (Domingo de Ramos).
-There is then one processions a day in the evening from Monday until Wednesday (Lunes Santo, Martes Santo and Miercoles Santo) and another one at midnight.
+Zamora's Semana Santa begins with one procession a day from Viernes de Dolores (the Friday before Palm Sunday) until Palm Sunday (Domingo de Ramos) itself.
+There is then one procession a day in the evening from Monday until Wednesday, and another one at midnight.

-On Friday evening there are two processions.
-Saturday has just one procession as well as singing in the main square (Plaza Mayor) and events are rounded off on Sunday morning with one last procession, followed by a traditional meal of eggs and ham, called "El Dos y Pingada".
+On Good Friday evening, there are two processions.
+Holy Saturday has just one procession as well as singing in the main square (Plaza Mayor).
+Events finish up on Easter Sunday morning with one last procession, followed by a traditional meal of eggs and ham, called "El Dos y Pingada."